khulnasoft-lab/design.khulnasoft.com/contents/components/checkbox.md

 ### Visual Design

 - Checkboxes use high-contrast colors for labels and default browser UI to indicate selected, unselected, and indeterminate states.
-- A vertical (stacked) layout is preferred, with one checkbox per line.
-For sets of two with short labels where wrapping or width constraints are not an issue the inline (horizontal) layout is acceptable.
-- Avoid mixing stacked and inline checkbox groups within the same form or context.
+- Options are stacked vertically, with one checkbox per line.

 ### Interaction